STLabs/Articles/articles/TheComponentPattern.md

 # The Component Pattern
+ There are two primary underlying principles:

+1. Software has three distinct axis: Structure, behavior, and state.
+2. Programming is an art of organization.
+Good structure supports good organization.

-The Component Pattern is a pattern in well structured systems.
-Software systems are a combination of structure, behavior, and state.
+The Component Pattern is a pattern to created well structured systems.
 Components define the structure of software systems.
 Components have inputs and outputs.
-Components of a system are composed together in the pattern shown below.
-The pattern is for composing software from "Components".
-It is intentionally simple and abstract and doesn't require a library or a framework.
-It is simply a pattern.
-How it is implemented is not specified.
+Components of a system are composed together in the pattern shown in the diagram below.
+This pattern is intentionally simple and abstract and doesn't require a library or a framework.

+The pattern asserts that an ideal system is composed as one hierarchy of components, starting with the application component.

+## What is a component?
+1. A component is any composable type that has input, a process, and output. (note: while a component may have multiple inputs and outputs, for reasoning purposes we consider the entire set of inputs and outputs as a whole.)
+2. Child components are inherently dependent on facts provided input from it's parent.
+3. Parent components are inherently interested in the facts provided by the output of it's child components.

 ![](../resources/images/ComponentPattern.jpg)

- A system composed from components.
-Arrows pointing in represent input.
+ In the diagram above arrows pointing in represent input.
 Arrows pointing out represent output.
-Outer components called parents process output of inner sub-components.
+Outer components are parents, that process output of inner child components.
 This keeps dependencies pointing inward.
-With composition of input made inward, and output outward, no inner component is dependent on an outer component until it is in the context of the system.
-Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.
+With composition of input made inward, and output outward, no inner component is dependent on an outer component until it is in a context.
+Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the context itself.

- There are two primary underlying principles:

-1. Software has three distinct axis: Structure, behavior, and state.
-2. Programming is an art of organization.
-Good structure supports good organization.

-The pattern asserts that an ideal system is composed as one hierarchy of components.

-## What is a component?
-1. A component is any composable type that has input and output, and a process. (note: a component's input and output may be expressed as multiple inputs/outputs, however for reasoning we consider the entire set of inputs and outputs as a whole.)
-2. Child components are inherently dependent on facts provided by it's input.
-3. Parent components are inherently interested in the facts provided by the output of it's children.
-4. Whether or not a component has internal state is irrelevant to the rest of the system.

  ![](../resources/images/Composition2.png)